Iloilo International Airport: Future expansion and development

-Another plan was announced in October 2022, when the Department of Transportation announced the airport's inclusion on the list of airports in the PPP pipeline for the upgrading and expansion of airports.
-By December 2022, the airport's supervisor asserted the need for expansion, as the passenger terminal operates again beyond its designed capacity as travel demand returns to its pre-COVID-19 pandemic levels.
+Another plan was announced in October 2022, when the Department of Transportation (DOTr) announced the airport's inclusion on the list of airports in the PPP pipeline for the upgrading and expansion of airports.
+By December 2022, CAAP asserted the need for expansion as travel demand returns to its pre-COVID-19 pandemic levels.

+In April 2023, Aboitiz InfraCapital, Inc. of the Aboitiz Group submitted a USP to undertake the redevelopment of Iloilo International Airport, valued at ₱9.95 billion.
+After Cebu Pacific announced the resumption of international flights from Iloilo to Hong Kong and Singapore — which had been suspended since 2020 due to the COVID-19 pandemic, Iloilo City Mayor Jerry Treñas emphasized the need for a larger airport to accommodate the influx of passengers and increase in cargo traffic.
+He has urged the DOTr to expedite the proposed expansion and repairs of the airport's facilities.

+In October 2024, PAVI holds the original proponent status for the ₱20.85 billion upgrade of the airport.
+If no other companies submit a counteroffer during the Swiss challenge, PAVI will retain its status as the original project proponent.
+The DOTr plans to award the concession for the rehabilitation of the Iloilo International Airport in 2025.

+While the approval of the USPs for the airport's expansion is still pending, the CAAP indicated that several facility upgrade projects for the airport are planned in the interim, supported by a proposed budget of ₱645 million allocated by the Department of Budget and Management (DBM).
+The total cost to rehabilitate and expand the airport's facilities, including the proposed projects, is pegged at ₱14.7 billion, according to a report from the CAAP.

 Structure

 Runway

 Iloilo International Airport has one primary 2500 m runway 45 m wide.
 The runway runs at a direction of 02°/20°, the same as Mandurriao Airport.
 However, unlike the runway at Mandurriao, the longer runway at Iloilo International Airport can support widebodied aircraft such as the Airbus A330, Airbus A340, Airbus A350 XWB, Airbus A380, Boeing 777 (with reduced payload for the -300 series or -200 series), Boeing 767, Boeing 757, Antonov An-124 Ruslan, McDonnell Douglas MD-11, Boeing 787.
 This was proven when an Airbus A310 and a Boeing C-17 Globemaster III (designated as an Airbus CC-150 Polaris and CC-177 Globemaster III, respectively) belonging to the Royal Canadian Air Force, landed at the airport to deploy Canadian troops for relief operations in the wake of Typhoon Haiyan.

 Runway lights and an Instrument Landing System were installed, making the airport capable of supporting low-visibility and night landings under any weather conditions.